 Spatial Windows A more sophisticated approach to removing data from the telemetry stream, and thus avoiding telemetry saturation, is by the use of a Spatial Window.
 This option offers a good deal of flexibility.
 One may define up to 6 Spatial Windows per CCD.
 Each window can be placed anywhere on the chip.
-Note there is a significant difference between a Spatial Window and a Subarray (Section 6.11.1): Subarrays affect the transmission of CCD data to the on-board ACIS processors; Spatial Windows select events detected by the processors and only impact the telemetry rate.
+Note there is a significant difference between a Spatial Window and a Subarray (Section 6.12.1): Subarrays affect the transmission of CCD data to the on-board ACIS processors; Spatial Windows select events detected by the processors and only impact the telemetry rate.
 The user may also specify the window energy threshold and energy range.

-Spatial windows can be inclusive or exclusive.
-A Spatial Window could be used to eliminate a bright, off-axis source that would otherwise overwhelm the telemetry stream.
-The order in which the spatial windows are specified is important if they overlap.
+Spatial windows can specify the sample rate for events inside them.
+A sample rate of 0 excludes all events; the default rate of 1 includes all events; a rate of n > 1 telemeters one out of every n events in the window.
+A spatial window could be used to eliminate a bright, off-axis source that would otherwise overwhelm the telemetry stream.
+The order in which the spatial windows is specified is important if they overlap.
+The earliest specified window including a given pixel will be applied to events at that pixel.

-6.19.3 Non-ACIS Parameters Relevant to an Observation with ACIS
+6.20.3 Non-ACIS Parameters Relevant to an Observation with ACIS